alina-kho/alina-kho/README.md

 ✅ Git | Docker | Jira <br>
 ✅ Python for data analysis <br>
 ✅ Adobe XD | Figma | Prototyping <br>

-💞️ I’m looking to collaborate on front-end projects for either web or mobile as well as freelance projects and/or full-time positions.

 📫 How to reach me: